Linking Research and Education

 Faculty and graduate students in the University of South Florida Geology Department collaborated with eight NPS Research Learning Centers to develop the Geology of National Parks Collection.

 The eight partner RLCs (and number of modules) are:

-Great Lakes Research and Education Center (Indiana Dunes National Lakeshore, 2 modules, and Keweenaw National Historic Park, 1 module)
+- Great Lakes Research and Education Center (Indiana Dunes National Park, 2 modules, and Keweenaw National Historic Park, 1 module)

 Lesson Plans: Climate Change and the Karner Blue Butterfly